 The family of Richard Jeffrey has heard this phrase for the last 17 years… ‘I don’t have to be perfect just because I’m head injured’… and for that, we thank you.

-Jerid Fisher, PhD, ABN is a forensic neuropsychologist with over three decades of experience.
+Jerid Fisher, PhD, ABN is a forensic neuropsychologist with over four decades of experience.
 Dr. Fisher's extensive professional career includes the founding of innovative businesses, collaborative works, articles, publications, consultation and speaking engagements at the leading edge of neuropsychology

 Dr. Fisher is also a leader in support of many community-based projects, charities and the National Academy of Neuropsychology Foundation.